-BIOL 1112 - Biology II
+BIOL 1112 - Biology II (3)

-Prerequisite: BIOL 1111; BIOL 1111L.
-Corequisite: BIOL 1112L.
-This course includes a separate lab which must be taken and completed successfully (grade C or better for Health program students) in order to successfully complete this course (grade C or better for Health program students).
-If both parts of this course are not completed successfully then both parts must be repeated until successful completion (grade C or better for Health program students) is achieved simultaneously in both.
-Provides an introduction to basic evolutionary concepts.
-Also, the course emphasizes animal and plant diversity, structure and function including reproduction and development, and the dynamics of ecology as it pertains to populations, communities, ecosystems, and biosphere.
-Topics include principles of evolution, classification and characterizations of organisms, plant structure and function, animal structure and function, principles of ecology, and biosphere.
+Provides an introduction to basic animal and plant diversity, structure and function, including reproduction and development, and the dynamics of ecology as it pertains to populations, communities, ecosystems, and biosphere.
+Topics include classification and characterizations of organisms, plant structure and function, animal structure and function, principles of ecology, and biosphere.